 On March 6, 2025, the Board issued a decision finding a single transportation system for the craft or class of Flight Attendants at the Combined Carrier.
-Alaska Airlines/Hawaiian Airlines, 52 NMB 112 (2025).
-At that time, AFA-CWA was the collective bargaining representative of the pre-merger Alaska flight attendants under a certification in NMB Case No. R-3477.
+See Alaska Airlines/Hawaiian Airlines, 52 NMB 112 (2025).
+At that time, Association of Flight Attendants-CWA (AFA-CWA) was the collective bargaining representative of the pre-merger Alaska flight attendants under a certification in NMB Case No. R-3477.
 AFA-CWA was also the collective bargaining representative of the pre-merger Hawaiian flight attendants under a certification in NMB Case No. R-3515.
 On April 11, 2025, the Board certified AFA-CWA as the representative of the Flight Attendants craft or class at the Combined Carrier.
-Alaska Airlines/Hawaiian Airlines, 52 NMB 133 (2025).
+See Alaska Airlines/Hawaiian Airlines, 52 NMB 133 (2025).
 AFA-CWA, AAG, Alaska, HHI, and Hawaiian negotiated a Merger Transition Process (MTP) agreement that establishes a process to reach a JCBA governing the terms and conditions of employment of the flight attendants at the Combined Carrier.
+The

-The MTP also provides a process for integration of the premerger Alaska and Hawaiian flight attendant seniority lists consistent with AFA Merger Policy.
+MTP also provides a process for integration of the pre-merger Alaska and Hawaiian flight attendant seniority lists consistent with AFA Merger Policy.